Stephen Bollenbach

-Stephen Frasier Bollenbach (July 14, 1942 – October 8, 2016) was a financial manager who served as CEO and CFO for many hotel-related organizations.
-After working with financier Daniel K. Ludwig from 1968 to 1980, he oversaw mergers and acquisitions for various corporations to include Marriott Corporation, Holiday Corporation, Harrah's Entertainment, the Trump Organization, Disney, and Hilton Hotels.
-He served on various corporate boards, including the nonexecutive chairman of Los Angeles-based KB Home and a member of the board of directors of Time Warner.
-He served on the board of directors for American International Group, Inc. (AIG) during the 2007 financial crisis, and he was also a director of Harrah's Entertainment, Inc., Macy's, Inc., and the Los Angeles World Affairs Council.
+Stephen Frasier Bollenbach (July 14, 1942 – October 8, 2016) was a financial manager and former CEO and CFO for many hotel-related organizations.
+After working with financier Daniel K. Ludwig from 1968 to 1980, he oversaw mergers and acquisitions for various corporations such as the Marriott Corporation, Holiday Corporation, Harrah's Entertainment, the Trump Organization, Disney, and Hilton Hotels.
+He was on numerous corporate boards, including the non-executive chairman of Los Angeles-based KB Home and a member of the board of directors of Time Warner.
+Additionally, Bollenbach was on the board of directors for American International Group during the 2008 financial crisis, and was also a director of Harrah's Entertainment, Inc., Macy's, Inc., and the Los Angeles World Affairs Council.

 Education

-Bollenbach attended Lakewood High School (California), graduated from Long Beach City College, got a bachelor's degree in finance from UCLA in 1965, and a master's degree in management from the California State University, Northridge in 1968.
+Bollenbach attended Lakewood High School (California), graduated from Long Beach City College, earned a bachelor's degree in finance from UCLA in 1965, and a master's degree in management from the California State University, Northridge in 1968.

 Career

 Ludwig Group

 From 1968 until 1980 Bollenbach held a series of financial management positions with the Ludwig Group and helped to oversee some of his hotel properties.
 Bollenbach had been introduced to the organization by John L. Notter, who ultimately spent 15 years as the operating head of the D.K.
 Ludwig Group and became the chairman of the Ludwig Cancer Research.
 Bollenbach worked for Mr Ludwig for many years, helping to oversee some of his hotel properties.
-This work with Ludwig culminated as Bollenbach served as D. K. Ludwig's CFO from 1977 to 1980.
+This work with Ludwig culminated as Bollenbach was D. K. Ludwig's CFO from 1977 to 1980.

-Bollenbach served as chairman and chief executive officer of Southwest Savings and Loan Association in Phoenix from 1980 to 1982.
+Bollenbach was chairman and chief executive officer of Southwest Savings and Loan Association in Phoenix from 1980 to 1982.

 1982: Marriott

-He served as senior vice president of finance and treasurer for the Marriott Corporation from 1982 to 1986.
+He was senior vice president of finance and treasurer for the Marriott Corporation from 1982 to 1986.
 In 1982, the company acquired Host International for $120 million and also Gino's Inc., the owner of Gino's Hamburgers and Rustler Steak House restaurant chains, for $48.6 million.
 108 Rustler Steak House Restaurants plus three other restaurants were sold in the following year to two different firms (Tenly Enterprises and Sizzler Restaurants International) for undisclosed amounts.
 Newly formed Tenly Enterprises purchased 94 restaurants while Sizzler Restaurants International purchased the remaining 17.
 The Gino's chain had 359 company-owned locations when Marriott Corporation acquired it in 1982.
 Marriott discontinued the brand and converted locations to its Roy Rogers Restaurants chain.
 The last Gino's, located in Pasadena, Maryland and owned independently from Marriott, closed in 1986.